zukakosan/bicep-s2svpn-bgp-enabled/README.md

 ```

 # Notes
 If you want to try ping test between onp-vm and cloud-vm, you need to access either vm.
 So you must create public ip resource and attach it to the nic.
-After connect the vm, try ping.
+Configure NSG to open ssh port as well.
+Then  connect the vm, try ping.
 ```
 azureuser@vm-ubuntu-onp$ ping 10.0.1.4
 PING 10.0.1.4 (10.0.1.4) 56(84) bytes of data.